Best Space Opera Books

 What are the best space opera books to read?

 Our curated list features the top space opera books based on reader reviews, critical acclaim, and AI analysis.
-Top picks include "Space Opera" by Catherynne M. Valente.
+Top picks include "Old Man's War" by John Scalzi.

 How do I find space opera books similar to ones I've enjoyed?